 You should also avoid emptying out your online shop or putting it into vacation mode during the craft show.
 That may seem like the easiest option however, if you’re doing your job to market your business during the event, many people will leave the craft show and check out your online store.
 Having it empty or in vacation mode won’t help you engage those visitors or make additional sales.

-Mark down how many days you’ll need for each of these tasks to prepare right before the craft show and block those days off to get them done.
+Write down how many days you’ll need for each of these tasks to prepare right before the craft show and block those days off to get them done.

 Once you’ve determined how much stock you need to prepare, you can set milestones to hit along the way.
 If you need 3 days before the event for your “LAST TASKS”, the fourth day before the event is when your stock should be completed; not the day before the event.